Tanuj602/FinanceProjectAutomation/README.md

 - `pypdf.extract_text()` reconstructs reading order from `(x, y)` coordinates, which can misorder multi-column tables.
 Parsers are written defensively for this reason.
 - yfinance beta is unavailable for ETFs and mutual funds via `info['beta']`.
 The fallback computes 3-year rolling beta from monthly returns against SPY.
 - The Anthropic API context window limits prompt length.
 At ~130 positions the context is well within limits, but portfolios with 500+ positions would require chunking or summarization.
+- ntfy push notifications require the ntfy app subscribed to the configured topic.
+The pipeline continues without error if the notification fails.

 ---